AdobeDocs/experience-manager-64.en/help/communities/reports.md

 ### Reports for Community Sites {#reports-for-community-sites}

-* from global navigation: **Navigation**, **Communities, Reports**
+* From global navigation: **Navigation**, **Communities, Reports**

-* choose from
+* Choose from
     * **Assignments Report**

-        * generate a report for selected Community Site, User or Group, and Assignment
+        * Generate a report for selected Community Site, User or Group, and Assignment
     * **Posts Report**

-        * generate a report for selected Community Site, Content Type, and Time Period
+        * Generate a report for selected Community Site, Content Type, and Time Period
     * **Views Report**

-        * generate a report for selected Community Site, Content Type, and Time Period
+        * Generate a report for selected Community Site, Content Type, and Time Period
 ![chlimage_1-156](assets/chlimage_1-156.png)

 ### Reports for Enablement Resources and Learning Paths {#reports-for-enablement-resources-and-learning-paths}

-* from global navigation: **Navigation**, **Communities, Resources**
+* From global navigation: **Navigation**, **Communities, Resources**

-* select an existing enablement community site
+* Select an existing enablement community site

-    * select **Report** icon to generate reports which cover all enablement resources
+    * Select **Report** icon to generate reports which cover all enablement resources
-    * select an enablement learning path
+    * Select an enablement learning path
-    * select **Report** icon to generate reports for
+    * Select **Report** icon to generate reports for

-        * the included enablement resources
+        * The included enablement resources
-        * the learners assigned to the learning path
+        * The learners assigned to the learning path

-* these reports provide:
+* These reports provide:

-    * table data, downloadable as CSV
+    * Table data, downloadable as CSV

-        * identifying learner
+        * Identifying learner
-        * their status
+        * Their status
-        * whether assigned or accessed through catalog
+        * Whether assigned or accessed through catalog
-        * number of comments made
+        * Number of comments made
-        * star rating given
+        * Star rating given

 For more details, see [Reports section](resources.md#report) of the Resources console.